Competing effect of disorder on phase separation in active systems: Model and Numerical Methodology

 \\ where, $\alpha \equiv (\rho, \boldsymbol{P})$ and $(i,j)$ can take two values $x$ and $y$ representing the two cartesian coordinates.
+The noise we have taken $\boldsymbol{f}_{\rho}$ and $\boldsymbol{f}_{\boldsymbol{P}}$ are additive in nature.
+For simplification in the model, we take the noise as additive which gives random kick and does not depend on the local density.
 The intrinsic time scale $\tau$ and intrinsic length scale $l_0$ are defined as $\nu_r^{-1}$ and $\sqrt{D_{\rho}/\nu_r}$ respectively.
-The Eq. \ref{eq:r}, \ref{eq:v} are rescaled by the $\tau$ and $l_0$.
+Eq. \ref{eq:r}, \ref{eq:v} are rescaled by the $\tau$ and $l_0$.
 Numerical integration of Eq. \ref{eq:r} and \ref{eq:v} is performed with homogeneous initial density with mean $\rho_0$ and random ${\boldsymbol{P}}$.
-We vary the mean density from $\rho_0$ = 0.2 to 1.0 and self-propulsion speed from $v_0 = 0$ to $7$ in a box of size $K \times K$ with periodic boundary condition in the both directions.
+We vary the mean density from $\rho_0$ = 0.2 to 0.9 and self-propulsion speed from $v_0 = 0$ to $7$ in a box of size $K \times K$ with periodic boundary condition in the both directions.
 To investigate the impact of disorder in the system, we vary the disorder density $\rho_d$ from $0$ to $0.5$.
 The integration is performed using Euler’s scheme \cite{bally1996law} with $\Delta x = 1.0l_0$ and $\Delta t = 0.1\tau$.
 In the system under consideration, the parameters are fixed as follows: $\nu_{r}= k = D_{\rho}=1.0$ and $\lambda=0.9$.
-For these choice of parameters the initial homogeneous state becomes unstable and system phase separates for $\rho_0 > 1/(2 \lambda)$ as reported in \cite{fily2012athermal}.
-We performed numerical simulations for simulation time, $t=2 \times 10^5$ and for system sizes $K = 256 - 1024$ and averaging is performed over $50$ independent realizations.
+For these choice of parameters, the initial homogeneous state becomes unstable and system phase separates for $\rho_0 > 1/(2 \lambda)$ as reported in \cite{fily2012athermal}.
+We performed numerical simulations for simulation time, $t=2 \times 10^5$ and for system sizes $K = 256 - 1024$.
+Further, the averaging is performed over $50$ independent realizations to get better statistics.